MicrosoftDocs/globalization/globalization/keyboards/AZERTY_English.md

 | ç | AltGr + C |
 | Ç | AltGr + Shift + C |

-#### Other characters not printed on the keys
+### Other characters not printed on the keys

-To keep the physical keyboard looking clean, the keyboard doesn’t feature all the available characters printed on it.
-The following additional symbols which aren’t printed on the keyboard can be typed:
+To keep the physical keyboard looking clean, the keyboard doesn't feature all the available characters printed on it.
+The following additional symbols which aren't printed on the keyboard can be typed:

 | Character | Key presses |
 |---|---|